rickardvh/budo-notes/iaido/msr/okuden.md

 Traditional name: 四角 *Shikaku* ("square"/"four corners")
 Other names: 四角 *Yosumi*, *Shisumi*

 The name Shihōgiri appears in one of the old mokuroku directly following the core Eishin-ryū forms.
 It is unclear to me what exactly it refers to there, but it appears to be a small set of four kata: 向 (front), 右 (right), 左 (left), and 後 (back).
+The important lesson of this kata, which comes from instructions in the *Jōi no daiji* (essentials of acting on orders), is that one will not have time to cut each enemy in turn, but has to thrust to the back or back left first, and then cut the remaining three enemies in the specified order, so as to have any chance of winning.

 ## 戸詰 Tozume